Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids: Related Work

-In applied mathematics, a range of discontinuous Galerkin (DG) finite element schemes have been developed to offer pointwise divergence-free fields, often by adopting specialized incompressible basis functions on each element (e.g., \cite{Cockburn2004,Lehrenfeld2016,Rhebergen2018}).
-However, DG methods tend to have a more complex implementation and do not naturally integrate with standard approaches in fluid animation; moreover, they possess pervasive field discontinuities by their very nature, which can be problematic for visual applications.
-In isogeometric analysis, \citet{Evans2013} developed exactly divergence-free Navier-Stokes simulation framework based on geometrically mapped rectangular B-spline grids; such approaches require complex mesh construction for non-trivial domains, in contrast to the simpler and more efficient cut-cell techniques often preferred in animation.
-In fact, these approaches replace the entire Navier-Stokes simulator, while ours provides a convenient plug-in upgrade to the advection phase of effects industry-standard methods.
+In applied math, a wide range of discontinuous Galerkin (DG) and other non-conforming finite element methods (FEM) have been developed to offer pointwise divergence-free fields, often by adopting carefully designed incompressible per-element basis functions (e.g., \cite{Cockburn2004,Lehrenfeld2016,Rhebergen2018}).
+In particular, \citet{Maljaars2018} combined an exactly divergence-free Hybridized Discontinuous Galerkin scheme with a particle-in-cell method (in 2D, without obstacles) and demonstrated better particle distributions.
+However, this family of FEM methods tends to have a more complex implementation and do not naturally integrate with standard approaches in animation.
+Moreover, they possess inter-element field discontinuities by their very nature, which can be problematic for visual applications; \citet{Maljaars2018} observed that reducing the magnitude of these inter-element discontinuities helps to improve particle distributions. \citet{Guzman2014} tackled the more challenging task of designing a \emph{fully} conforming/continuous Stokes finite element method yielding divergence-free solutions on 3D tetrahedra.
+Doing so required a specialized finite element basis consisting of a combination of cubic polynomials and divergence-free rational functions, and due to the construction's complexity the authors note that "practical significance of the proposed elements may be questionable".
+In isogeometric analysis, \citet{Evans2013} developed an exactly divergence-free Navier-Stokes simulation framework based on geometrically mapped rectangular B-spline grids; approaches in this vein require complex mesh construction for non-trivial domains, in contrast to the simpler and more efficient cut-cell techniques often preferred in animation.
+In fact, all of the approaches above would necessitate replacing the entire Navier-Stokes simulator, while ours provides a convenient plug-in upgrade to the advection phase of industry-standard visual effects methods.
+Thus, somewhat closer to our approach are methods that post-process flow solver solutions to exactly recover a divergence-free velocity field.
+For example, \citet{Linke2012} converts the solution of a staggered triangulated discretization into a strictly divergence-free field in terms of Raviart-Thomas elements.
+Similarly, \citet{Lederer2017} proposed a velocity reconstruction operator that maps discretely divergence-free fields of Taylor-Hood and mini elements to exactly divergence-free ones, and suggested using their method as a postprocessing of the discrete solution in the conclusion.
+However, like the DG methods discussed above, the resulting finite element spaces (i.e., velocity fields) are not continuous between elements.